trentgill/STM32_Cube_F3/Projects/STM32373C_EVAL/Applications/USB_Device/CDC_Standalone/readme.txt

   - This example runs on STM32F373xx devices.

-  - This example has been tested with STMicroelectronics STM32373C-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32373C-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.